nttde/map-mazemap-demo/README.md

 This Node-RED flow illustrates the potential of combining NTT Managed Automation Platform (MAP) and Cisco MazeMap for geolocation usecases.

-Description:
+Description of the demo:

-* GPS data is taken from the Microsoft Geolife Dataset
+* GPS data has been taken from the [Microsoft Geolife Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=52367) and is hardcoded in the [flow](https://github.com/nttde/map-mazemap-demo/blob/master/MAP-MazeMap-demo-flow.json)
 * NTT MAP (Node-RED) is used to serve the the web landing page with the MazeMap as well as the GPS coordinates of 3 arbitrary tracked objects
 * Frontend (jquery) polls location data from Node-RED and updates the position of the markers in the MazeMap